SinghTushar20/Learn-to-Code/Javascript/Core Language/01-Hello world.md

 ## 2
-- `use strict` or `use strict`, when used in any Execution context (function) of a script, that Execution context (function) of script works the “modern” way.
+- `"use strict"` or `'use strict'`, when used in any Execution context (function) of a script, that Execution context (function) of script works the “modern” way.
 If used in the top Global Execution context, the whole script work modern way.
 - Scoping in JS is done using {}, except in case of objects.
 - Modern JavaScript supports “classes” and “modules” – advanced language structures (we’ll surely get to them), that enable use strict automatically.